Abdülhalik Renda

-Mustafa Abdülhalik Renda (29 November 1881 – 1 October 1957) was a Turkish civil servant and politician of Tosk Albanian descent who was acting President of Turkey for one day after Atatürk's death in November 1938.
+Mustafa Abdülhalik Renda (29 November 1881 – 1 October 1957) was a Turkish civil servant and politician of Albanian descent who was acting President of Turkey for one day after Atatürk's death in November 1938.

 Biography

 Renda was born in Yanya, in the Janina Vilayet of the Ottoman Empire (modern Greece).
 Renda was of Albanian origin.
 From 1902 to 1918, he served in several towns and cities of the Ottoman Empire as district governor and province governor.
 In 1918, he was exiled for six months to Malta.
 Following his return, he was appointed undersecretary in the Ministry of Economy and then in the Ministry of Interior.
 He became Governor of Konya, before he was appointed the first Governor of İzmir after the Turkish forces re-captured the city from withdrawing Greek troops.
 During Renda's tenure as İzmir governor, politician Rıza Nur accused him on grounds of compatriot solidarity of encouraging Albanians (refugees and immigrants) to resettle from other Anatolian regions to İzmir, claims that Renda denied.

 From 1923 on, he was Deputy of Sivas for five consecutive terms.
 Mustafa Abdülhalik served as Minister of Finance and Minister of Defence in several cabinets from 1923 to 1935, and later from 1946 to 1948.
 After the Surname Law of 1934, which required all Turkish citizens to adopt a surname, he took on the surname "Renda".
 He was elected Speaker of the Grand National Assembly of Turkey on 1 March 1935, and served until 5 August 1946.
 During the early one-party period he emphasized on the need to Turkify the Kurds in the eastern provinces of Turkey.

 Abdülhalik Renda died of a heart attack on 1 October 1957 in Erenköy, Istanbul.
 He was laid to rest at the Cebeci Asri Cemetery in Ankara.